Nurse Types / Considering Travel Nursing

 On average, you can expect a travel nurse position to last anywhere from two to six months.
 However, you can sometimes file for an extension if there is still currently a demand for someone with your experience and credentials.
 This means that you can expect to need to re-apply and interview for new nursing positions on a regular basis.

 While some people love the job search process, this type of arrangement also gets stressful.
 When your goal is more permanent employment, Incredible Health flips the script by having employers apply to you.
-This unique process puts you in the driver’s seat since you can compare multiple permanent offers from different hospitals, and interviewing is so much easier when you know that a potential employer already needs what you bring to the table.
+This unique process puts you in the driver’s seat since you can compare multiple permanent offers from different hospitals, and interviewing is so much easier when you know that a potential employer already knows what you bring to the table.

 3. Will You Need to Obtain a New License?